These oysters are as ‘Rich as Rockefeller!’

-One night after the rehearsal dinner we were still really hungry and looking to get a sense of the Newport night life and one of the locals had recommended we head over to Benjamins- not much else was open.
+One night after the rehearsal dinner we were still really hungry and looking to get a sense of the Newport night life.
+A local had recommended we head over to Benjamins as not much else was open.
 So off we went.
 And there it began….our obsession with oysters rockefeller.

 They were so good.
 They were so good that we ordered them twice that night and before our Saturday afternoon departure, went back and order two more orders–we just couldn’t leave town without having them again!

 Well ever since then we have been trying oysters rockerfeller everywhere we go and always confirming “not as good as Benjamin’s.”
 But why? why can no one make them?
 And why is there no consistency between restaurants for this seemingly classic recipe?
 So we started to do some research and it turns out there is a long history, and a bit of a mystery, surrounding the creation of the original oysters rockefeller recipe.

 The jist of it: